projectbismark/projectbismark/docs/admin/known_issues.md

   network named "BISmark5") more frequently than clients on the 2.4 GHz radio (wireless network named "BISmark").
 Try connecting to the 2.4 GHz ("BISmark") network instead.
-- If you suddenly lose all connectivity to the Internet, disconnecting and reconnecting to the wireless network and/or turning wireless off and then on again will reestablish connectivity.
+- If you suddenly lose all connectivity to the Internet,reconnecting to the wireless network and/or turning wireless off and then on again will reestablish connectivity.
 - If you have a machine that absolutely requires uninterrupted Internet connectivity, you should consider connecting it to the BISmark router with an ethernet cable.